General meaning

 A financial closure forces you to reassess your strategy.

-This combination may refer to account closure, end of assistance, completed reimbursement, or resources that stop.
+This combination may refer to account closure, the end of assistance, completed reimbursement, or resources that have ceased.
 From there, it becomes necessary to decide how to allocate what remains, where to invest, or which expenses to cut.
-The Coffin shows what will not return in the same format, the Crossroads invite you to make pragmatic decisions to avoid suffering in the future.
+The Coffin indicates what will not return in the same form, while the Crossroads invite you to make pragmatic decisions to avoid suffering in the future.

 Health and energy